 By Nadia Turner

 Being a platelet donor is a serious commitment, as you cannot make your donation at one of our many mobile clinics or blood donation centres around the province.
-You can only donate platelets at our specialised donation centre at our Head Office.
+You can only donate platelets at the WCBS apheresis collections department at the WCBS Head Office.

-“You all make it so easy to keep coming back to donate,” says Mr Dollman, “The staff are so great; it’s like coming to see my friends.”
+“You all make it so easy to keep coming back to donate,” says Mr Dollman.
+“The staff are so great; it’s like coming to see my friends,” he added.

-We asked Mr Dollman what his message would be to the youth of the Western Cape regarding when becoming a blood donor.
-“Donating blood is such a personal thing; your own family may need it someday,” he said.
+When asked if he had a message about blood donation for the youth of the Western Cape, Mr Dollman replied, “Donating blood is such a personal thing; your own family may need it someday.”

 As we celebrate Mr Dollman’s amazing achievement, let his dedication inspire others to roll up their sleeves and become part of a legacy of saving lives, one donation at a time.